Writing Consultations

 What types of feedback can I get?

-There are two types of feedback available: a thirty-minute in-person dialogue via an In-Person Writing Consultation; a thirty-minute Written Feedback Writing Consultation, which takes place in real time, but not face-to-face.
-At the end of a Written Feedback Writing Consultation, the Graduate Writing Consultant re-uploads the document with written commentary for the student to download.
+There are two types of feedback available: a twenty-five minute in-person dialogue via an in-person writing consultation; a twenty-five minute written feedback writing consultation, which takes place in real time, but not face-to-face.
+At the end of a written feedback writing consultation, the Doctoral Writing Consultant re-uploads the document with written commentary for the student to download.

 How many writing consultations can I have?